Chicago

 Depo Provera Lawsuit Overview

-The Depo Provera Lawsuit alleges Pfizer failed to warn users of the increased risk for brain tumors subsequent to long-term Depo-Provera usage.
+The Depo-Provera lawsuit alleges Pfizer failed to warn users of the increased risk for brain tumors subsequent to long-term Depo-Provera usage.

-This page is intended to provide information on the Depo Provera Lawsuit for individuals who have received a brain tumor diagnosis after prolonged use of the Depo-Provera contraceptive injection.
+This page is intended to provide information on the Depo-Provera lawsuit for individuals who have received a brain tumor diagnosis after prolonged use of the Depo-Provera contraceptive injection.

-On this page, we’ll discuss the Depo-Provera Lawsuit, serious health issues including brain tumors linked to the Depo-Provera birth control shot, how to file a Depo-Provera Lawsuit, and much more.
+On this page, we’ll discuss the Depo-Provera lawsuit, serious health issues including brain tumors linked to the Depo-Provera birth control shot, how to file a Depo-Provera lawsuit, and much more.

 Depo-Provera Linked to Increased Brain Tumor Risk